Smoke Bomb Photography Guide For A Better Vibe

 It will be necessary for you to make the most of your limited active smoking time after you’ve gotten started.
 Before triggering the effect, make sure that your metering and composition are as far away from the action as feasible.

 Don’t forget to look at the lights!
-With a speed light or a succession of strobes, you can really make your smoke stand out from the background because it will be largely opaque.
-Some of the light streaks in the fog that isn’t totally opaque may offer you some interesting effects to experiment with.
+With a speed light or a succession of strobes, you can make your smoke stand out from the background because it will be largely opaque.
+Some of the light streaks in the fog that aren’t opaque may offer you some interesting effects to experiment with.

 500px is one of the best places to browse for smoke bomb images, and it has a large collection of them.
 When you’re putting up your session, have a look around to see how other photographers have used this technique.